 Red Oak Recovery® offers holistic healing, including our psychotherapy program.
 Our therapeutic options for substance use disorders include treatments such as:

 A holistic approach to recovery can help to build long-lasting sobriety and a return to health.
 If you’ve gone through heroin withdrawal, the next step in treatment is a heroin addiction treatment program.
-To learn more about how this treatment option can improve your recovery outcomes, please contact Red Oak Recovery® at 866.457.7590.
-Red Oak Recovery® can help you to recover and heal from heroin use.
+Do you need to learn more about how this treatment option can improve your recovery outcomes?
+If so, call Red Oak Recovery® today at 866.457.7590 or use our online contact form.